FAQs Academic Standards

 - Students are placed on the Dean’s List if they have earned a grade point average of 3.5 or above on a minimum academic load of 12 semester hours or more during fall or spring, nine or more during summer, provided they have no grade of D or below for the term (includes F or Incomplete).
 Courses taken for pass-fail credit will not be used in computing the minimum academic load.
 The Deans’ List is earned each of term of enrollment.
 The University does not round GPAs.

 - Students with exceptional academic records may be awarded degrees with honors or highest honors based on hours attempted at The University of Southern Mississippi.
 A degree with Honors will be granted to a student who maintains a cumulative grade point average of 3.5 or more.
 A degree with Highest Honors will be granted to a student who maintains a cumulative grade point average of 3.8 or more.
 The University does not round GPAs.

 - Undergraduate students who take a course more than one time are allowed to mark a repeat on the lower grade to improve the USM grade point average.

-- Undergraduate students are allowed two repeats or 6 hours maximum on course work taken at USM during their undergraduate career.
+- Undergraduate students are allowed up to 12 hours maximum on course work taken at USM during their undergraduate career.